Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Experiment

-Adding cascade references to the multi-branch cartographic feature encoder (MFEncoder) aims to fuse low-level map information, further ensuring the consistency of the main content.
-As indicated in Table \ref{tab:ablation}, FID scores for generated maps with 2X and 4X cascade references are 45.512 and 44.329, respectively, while PSNR scores are 23.096 and 24.886.
+Integrating cascade references into the MFEncoder significantly enhances map generation quality, as evidenced by quantitative metrics (Table \ref{tab:ablation}).
+FID scores for generated maps with 2X and 4X cascade references are 45.512 and 44.329, respectively, while PSNR scores are 23.096 and 24.886.
 Compared to the scenario without cascade references, these FID scores reflect increases of 7.031 and 8.241, and PSNR scores show improvements of 3.134 and 4.924, respectively.
 Such results demonstrate that cascade generation significantly enhances the quality of the generated maps.
 Furthermore, an improved SSIM index indicates enhanced structural similarity of the generated maps, leading to more accurate outputs.

-From Figures \ref{fig:experiment-ablation} (e) and (g), it is evident that considering multi-level information mitigates misjudgments of geographic elements that arise when only current-level data is analyzed.
+From Figures \ref{fig:experiment-ablation} (a), (c) and (e), it is evident that considering multi-scale information mitigates misjudgments of geographic elements that arise when only current-scale data is analyzed.
 Visual discontinuities of geographic elements in the original map have been corrected, bringing the generated map closer to the actual representation.
-Results across different levels illustrate that employing a multi-branch cartographic feature encoder with cascade references allows for integrating single-level generated maps with information from other levels.
-This integration enables the cartographic model to better recognize objects' comprehensive features across various scales, thus acquiring more extensive cartographic expertise.
+Results across different scales illustrate that employing a multi-branch cartographic feature encoder with cascade references allows for integrating single-scale generated maps with information from other scales.
+This integration enables the mapping model to better recognize objects' comprehensive features across various scales, thus acquiring more extensive cartographic expertise.

-Moreover, Figures \ref{fig:experiment-ablation} (f) and (h) demonstrate that comparing the 2X and 4X cascade generation results from the ablation tests reveals superior outcomes for the 4X cascade generation in terms of FID, PSNR, and SSIM metrics.
+Moreover, Figures \ref{fig:experiment-ablation} (d) and (f) demonstrate that comparing the 2X and 4X cascade generation results from the ablation tests reveals superior outcomes for the 4X cascade generation in terms of FID, PSNR, and SSIM metrics.
 A broader cascade generation span facilitates the model's ability to learn comprehensive map features more effectively, resulting in more accurate maps.
 The performance of the 2X cascade generation may be limited by its narrower span, which could restrict the diversity of comprehensive map features the generation model can learn.
 Additionally, relatively similar cascade references may interfere with the terrain features extracted from the images, thereby diminishing the quality enhancement effect of the map cascade generation.